pasdoc/pasdoc/tests/README.md

     is still a better test than nothing...

-    Note that pasdoc messages (printed on stdout) will not be shown when you will make tests using mentioned `make ...' commands.
+    Note that pasdoc messages (printed on stdout) will not be shown when you will make tests using mentioned `make ...` commands.
-    Instead they will be saved to files named PASDOC-OUTPUT in appropriate subdirectories of tests output.
+    Instead they will be saved to files named `PASDOC-OUTPUT` in appropriate subdirectories of tests output.
     This way we treat messages printed by pasdoc as important part of pasdoc's output, they are included in "correct tests output"